-The only material contract of the Corporation that was entered into within the most recently completed financial year, or entered into before the most recently completed financial year which is still in effect, other than contracts entered into in the ordinary course of business, is the Trust Indenture dated as of January 7, 2003 between the Corporation and Computershare Trust Company of Canada, which has been previously filed on SEDAR at www.sedar.com and is described under "Description of Share Capital - Convertible Debentures".
+The material contracts of the Corporation that were entered into within the most recently completed financial year, or entered into before the most recently completed financial year which are still in effect, other than contracts entered into in the ordinary course of business are as follows:

+1. Trust Indenture dated as of January 30, 2008 between Magellan and Computershare Trust Company of Canada in relation to the issuance of the New Debentures.
+For more information, see "Recent Developments" and "Description of Share Capital - New Debentures".